perllb/ctg-sc-atac-10x/README.md

-# ctg-sc-rna-10x
+# ctg-sc-atac-10x
-## Nextflow pipeline for preprocessing of 10x chromium sc-RNA data with cellranger.
+## Nextflow pipeline for preprocessing of 10x chromium sc-ATAC data with cellranger.

 - Designed to handle multiple projects in one sequencing run (but also works with only one project)
 - Supports mm10 and hg38 references, but can also be run with custom reference genome and annotation (must be added via nextflow.config).
 See custom genome below.